Quratulainalvi/Quratulainalvi/README.md

 </div>

 ---
-### :🚀:Project 1: Digital Marketing Campaign for an event
+### 🚀:Project 1: Digital Marketing Campaign for an event

 Description: Led a successful digital marketing campaign for the launch of a new event, resulting in a 10% increase in sales within the first week.